versavel/cpp_nanodegree_project_route_planning/README.md

-# Route Planning Project
+# OpenStreetMap Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains my code for the OpenStreetMap Route Planning project for the Udacity C++ Nanodegree Program.

+Starter code, as well as all the content below, was provided by Udacity.

 <img src="map.png" width="600" height="450" />